Macclesfield CFS (Country Fire Service)

 Committee Members: Frank WILLIAMS, Ruth BLEY, Rhonda DAVIS, Kathryn TAYLOR, Wendy SPRINGBETT, Gill THOMAS, Helen RICHARDSON

-Meadows District Fire Unite Fire Prevention Week 1977
+Above and below, Meadows District Fire Units during Fire Prevention Week 1977

 The AGM of the Macclesfield CFS Brigade was held on August 4th 1997 at the Fire Station and was well attended by 26 people, including 4 Group Officers.

 After the presentation and adoption of the reports, a short report was given by Dennis Turner - Mount Barker Group Captain - thanking all of the members for their support during the last year, and congratulating the new incoming officers.
 He also told of changes coming for the following year.

 The elections were then held with the following people being elected:-